 Broadcast frames have to be sent as soon as possible since they might be carrying time-critical information.
 Broadcast frames are implanted amongst the data/control words from data frames, rather than interleaved between data frames.
 This means that the broadcast frames do not have to wait for the end of a data frame before it can be sent.
-While an FCT can be implanted inside a data frame it cannot be implanted inside a broadcast frame.
+While an FCT/ACK/NACK/FULL can be implanted inside a data frame it cannot be implanted inside a broadcast frame.
 Broadcast frames can be implanted at any point in a data frame.

-The resulting stream of data and control words containing data frames embedded with FCTs and broadcast frames is passed to the lane control layer for sending over the SpaceFibre link.
-At the same time the data stream is copied into a frame retry buffer in case any frame or FCT is corrupted or goes missing.
+The resulting stream of data and control words containing data frames embedded with FCTs and broadcast frames is passed to the multi-lane layer for sending over the SpaceFibre link.
+A copy of the data stream is stored into three separate frame retry buffers in case any frame or FCT is corrupted or goes missing.

 If there is no information to send over the link, an idle frame is automatically generated to fill the gap between useful pieces of information.
-This is necessary to keep the link synchronised.
+This is necessary to keep the link synchronised with low EMI

-In the case of it being necessary to retry sending one or more frames, the frames/FCTs to be resent are read out of the frame retry buffer.
+In the case of it being necessary to retry sending one or more frames, the frames/FCTs to be resent are read out of the frame retry buffers.

-Any ACKs or NACKs that need to be sent to indicate successful reception of a frame/FCT or to indicate that a frame/FCT is missing are implanted into the stream of words being passed to the lane control layer.
+Any ACKs or NACKs that need to be sent to indicate successful reception of a frame/FCT or to indicate that a frame/FCT is missing are implanted into the stream of words being passed to the multi-lane layer.

-The precedence of information flowing into the lane control layer is therefore as follows:
+The precedence of information flowing into the multi-lane layer is therefore as follows:

 - Broadcast frames highest precedence

 - ACK/NACK

 - FCTs

 - Data frames

+- FULLs

 - Idle frames lowest precedence

-4.4.5 Lane control - transmit
+4.4.5 Multi-lane control - transmit

-The transmit lane control function distributes the data and control words from the retry layer across the active lanes that are making up the SpaceFibre link.
+The transmit multi-lane control function distributes the data and control words from the retry layer across the active lanes that are making up the SpaceFibre link.
 Each lane has a separate physical connection.
 Running a SpaceFibre link over several lanes increases the data rate that can be achieved over the SpaceFibre link.